LambdaLabs/docsy-lambda-docs/content/en/cloud/learn-private-ip-address.md

 The instructions, below, assume you're running Ubuntu on your computer.
 {{% /alert %}}

-First, install Nmap by running:
+First, install Nmap on your computer (not on your instance) by running:

 ```bash
 sudo apt install -y nmap